Mental health resources

 - Talking about feeling empty, hopeless, or having no reason to live

-- Planning or researching ways to kill themselves, such as searching online, stockpiling pills, or buying a gun
+- Planning or researching ways to kill themselves, such as searching online or stockpiling pills

 - Talking about great guilt or shame